The Green New Deal and the Fight for Survival

 This is about survival.
 This is about existence.
 And I can’t think of anything more valuable and important than saving millions of people’s lives.

 The cost question is also utterly misguided.
 If we’re going to talk about costs, let’s talk about the cost of doing nothing.
 The hurricanes are going to get bigger, the wildfires are going to get stronger and last longer.
-We know there will be more viruses and life-threatening diseases as a result of climate change.
+We know climate change will increase the spread of more viruses and life-threatening diseases.

 There is just so much out there that we can guard against if we take action now.
 In 2017, the U.S. had the largest costs on record for weather and climate disasters.
 It’s only going to get worse.